postsharp/Metalama.Documentation/conceptual/index.md

-# PostSharp "Caravela"
+# Metalama

-PostSharp "Caravela" is a meta-programming framework for C# based on Roslyn, Microsoft's managed compiler platform.
+Metalama is a meta-programming framework for C# based on Roslyn, Microsoft's managed compiler platform.

 > [!NOTE]
-> Caravela is currently in EARLY PREVIEW stage and is not intended for commercial use.
+> Metalama is currently in EARLY PREVIEW stage and is not intended for commercial use.
-> Any version of the Caravela preview will stop working 90 days after it has been built.
+> Any version of the Metalama preview will stop working 90 days after it has been built.
 > To continue using it, you will need to update to a newer preview.

-Caravela has the following principal features:
+Metalama has the following principal features:

 | Feature | Description |
 |---------|-------------|